 Well, maybe not bitter — he was technically correct.
-Quilting fabrics are cotton threads woven together and then printed with flowers or lines or dots (or vampires watching a movie) on them.
+Quilting fabrics are cotton threads woven together and then printed with flowers or lines or dots (or vampires watching a movies) on them.
 But anybody who creates knows that the materials we use become more than the sum of their parts.
 To me, the fabric pull is all about play, expression, problem-solving and opening up to let inspiration find you.

 I know it sounds completely cheesy, but the Design Star Competition really hit that home too.
 Every month, Beth challenged us with a new theme, and I’d dutifully open up my design wall and start loading it up.
 Before I would submit my entries, I always worried that one of the other competitors had come up with the same thing.
 After all, my fabric picks had come to me so naturally — maybe they were just super obvious and everyone else had also thought to pull the same designs.
 It’d be like showing up to a party in the same outfit!

 Thankfully, that never happened — every bundle was unique and thoughtfully curated by participants who really rose to each of Beth’s challenges with their own sensibility.
 It’s been so much fun participating in this competition, and it feels bittersweet that this is the last round.
 I picked my absolute faves from Stash Fabrics, but I hope people find the bundle versatile enough to make it their own:) Here’s to “little threads woven together”!”